Staff appraisals

 - your own goals and tasks

-- the need for concrete activities and development to achieve the goals and be able to fulfil the tasks.
+- the need for concrete activities and development to achieve the goals and be able to fulfil your assignment.

 Contact